 The Council is the name of the organization that provides training and support for the local Packs within geographical locations called districts.
 There are many Councils in Massachusetts which oversee local Districts.
 The Councils in turn are supported by National Council.
-Pack 13 belongs to the Angle Tree District in the Annawon Council.
-The Annanwon Council provides four levels of training for adult leaders (Basic Youth Protection, New Leader Essentials, Leader Specific and Baloo trainings).
+Pack 13 belongs to the Angle Tree District in the Narragansett Council.
+The Narragansett Council provides four levels of training for adult leaders (Basic Youth Protection, New Leader Essentials, Leader Specific and Baloo trainings).
 The Council is supported by dues that are assessed to each Pack.
-The Annawon Council website is: www.annawonbsa.org .
+The Narragansett Council website is: www.narragansettbsa.org

 The Scout uniform is worn at all Pack and Den events.
 Wearing the uniform encourages a neat appearance, a sense of belonging, and good behavior.
 There are a couple of different places to purchase uniforms, and some second hand ones available through the Pack: speak to a Den Leader, the Cubmaster, Pack Committee Chair, or any adult leader for more information.